mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches Sector Systems/Jewell Subsector Systems/Chwistyoch.md

 Chwistyoch 104 B766766–A Z Z Ri Ag Ga G Chwistyoch was first colonized in 207 by [[Vexx]]  refugees who fled Condyole after the cataclysm.
 The idyllic conditions on Chwistyoch and the fertile lands drew the [[Zhodani]] here shortly after they colonized Clan.
 In 333, colonists arrived and claimed ownership of Chwistyoch, imposing [[Zhodani]] rule over the [[Vexx]].
 The [[Zhodani]] also upgraded the starport from class E to class B.

 Much of the land on Chwistyoch is devoted to mining and farming.
 This has lead Chwistyoch to become a rich world from both its agricultural and mineral exports.
-There is also a re-education centre here, built exclusively for the noble class.
+There is also a re-education center here, built exclusively for the noble class.
 A high speed monorail connects the major cities and the starport, so both visitors and locals can easily travel around the planet at no expense.

 # ATTITUDES